PierreBergerot/Gps_taxi/README.md

 This code is coposed in several part :

-  - the body structure in the main, it use the streamlit library to display all the
+  - the body structure in the main, it use the streamlit library to display all the input and the map
+  - function to